Comparative Fault

 Dividing Compensation When More Than One Party Is at Fault

-The old answer to the question of how to divide compensation when more than one party was at fault was to apply the concept of contributory fault, also known as contributory negligence
+The old answer to the question of how to divide compensation when more than one party was at fault was to apply the concept of contributory fault, also known as contributory negligence.

-Under contributory negligence, any party, even one percent at fault, is disqualified from seeking damages.
+Under pure contributory negligence, any party, even when one percent at fault, is disqualified from seeking damages.
 Only a few jurisdictions – Alabama, Maryland, North Carolina, Virginia, and D.C. — still apply the harsh and outdated doctrine of contributory fault.

 South Dakota almost applies contributory fault: it prevents a plaintiff from recovering damages if their own negligence was any more than “slight.”
 Every other US jurisdiction, including Florida, applies some form of comparative fault—pure comparative fault, modified comparative fault with a 50% rule, and modified comparative fault with a 51% rule.